HasanAlqaisi/watermark_unique/README.md

 # watermark_unique

-watermark_unique is a flutter package to add text and image watermarks on an image or video.
+watermark_unique is a flutter package to add text and image watermarks on an image.
 You can customize the watermark's position, color, background color, and padding.
 Check on pub.dev: https://pub.dev/packages/watermark_unique

 ## Documentation